 ONA Covenant Adopted November 2019

-Trustees, Diaconate and Christian Education on 1st Sundays.
+Trustees, Diaconate and Christian Education are the sitting committees of the Church.

 The mission of Hokuloa Church is to follow Christ in our walk with God and each other - celebrating the traditions of our faith and the unique gifts of our Hawaiian heritage, sharing our aloha with neighbors near and far, and renewing ourselves and the earth by grace-filled living and giving.